 Crisis Communication & Issues Management

 This course introduces students to the heart of strategic communication: organizational reputation and relationship management.
 Students will apply and expand theory to practice by learning how to make, justify, and assess the impact of organizational decisions on internal and external relationships, corporate image, reputation, ethics, and trust.
-This course is a replacement course for COM400 – Strategic Communication as of the 19-20 Fall Trimester.
-Students cannot receive credit for both of these courses.
 Recommended Prior Course: COM335 (This course is also offered through SSA.
 Credits earned using this option will appear on transcripts with an “S” suffix.)

 Strategic Communication of Data Analytics